Volunteer opportunities in Singapore for Covid-19

-2020 will go down in the history books, mainly due to the COVID-19 pandemic.
-And as a result of the events, many Singaporeans from different walks of life have been affected by economic effects and lifestyle changes.
-But since then, many have also banded together to create volunteer opportunities and make sure that no one’s left behind.
+The past year has been unforgettable, mainly due to the Covid-19 pandemic.
+As a result, many Singaporeans from different walks of life have been affected by economic effects and lifestyle changes.
+Since then, many have banded together to create volunteer opportunities and make sure that no one’s left behind.

-Even as we inch closer to greater recovery during Phase 2 with a decreasing number of cases, issues that these groups face like unemployment or lack of support will continue to exist for the foreseeable future.
+Even as we continue to work towards greater recovery, issues that these groups face like unemployment or lack of support will continue to exist for the foreseeable future.

-If you’re inspired to give back to society and volunteer, here are 7 volunteer opportunities in Singapore.
+If you’re inspired to give back to society, here are seven volunteer opportunities in Singapore.
 Not only will you be assisting the community, but you’ll also provide help for specific groups that have been impacted in various ways such as job-seekers dealing with the recession, or students without access to laptops.

 1. Healthserve – assist migrant workers with dental services